CBICA/DeepMRSeg/README.md

 deepmrseg_apply
 ```

-Note that _deepmrseg_apply_ is a wrapper to _deepmrseg_test_, which calls it with a pre-defined model automatically downloaded using _deepmrseg_loadmodel_.
+Note that _deepmrseg_apply_ is a wrapper to _deepmrseg_test_, which calls it with a pre-defined model automatically downloaded using _deepmrseg_downloadmodel_.

 #### Examples: